Exabyte-io/documentation/docs/models/density-functional-theory.md

 # Additional resources

-There are many well developed Density Functional Theory reviews on the web and below we list a few that we find the most helpful:

 1. P. Hohenberg and W. Kohn, Phys.
 Rev. 136, B864 1964, http://journals.aps.org/pr/abstract/10.1103/PhysRev.136.B864

 2. W. Kohn and L. J. Sham, Phys.
 Rev. 140, A1133 1965, http://journals.aps.org/pr/abstract/10.1103/PhysRev.140.A1133